mounikamona155/training-content/06/Notes/Services Notes.md

 ## Cons
 * Horrible for scaling the application
 * Impossible to develop backend and frontend separately

-# What we have been doing so far
-* A monolithic architecture
-    * Meaning the frontend (anything visual to the user and the backend (the actual logic that does the function) are tightly coupled)
-        * Tightly coupled just means if you update one thing, it breaks another thing since they are highly dependent on one another
-        * So in our context, if we update something in BL, DL, and Model (the backend), there is a good chance it will break something in our UI (the frontend)
-## Pros
-* Prototyping an application and getting something working right away
-* Simple applications or working on your own

-## Cons
-* Horrible for scaling the application
-* Impossible to develop backend and frontend separately

 ## SOA - Service Oriented Architecture
-- A style of software design where services are provided to the other components by application components, through a communication protocol over a network
-- By this We are decoupling backend and frontend and a communication protocol (can be HTTP, HTTPS, SMTP, etc.) to communicate between the two entities via the internet
-- Definition - Architectural Approach in which applications make use of services available in the network.
-Two components of services are
 - A style of software design where services are provided to the other components by application components, through a communication protocol over a network
 - By this We are decoupling backend and frontend and a communication protocol (can be HTTP, HTTPS, SMTP, etc.) to communicate between the two entities via the internet
 - Definition - Architectural Approach in which applications make use of services available in the network.
 Two components of services are